Tips to Resolve Conflict Through Better Communication

 If you need a more detailed guideline on how to address and resolve conflicts, then read on.
 The tips below can help you resolve the conflict and get better at general problem-solving between different people.

-- Pick the appropriate time to talk – Leaving unresolved issues outstanding for a long period can put a strain on the relationship and the general environment in a team and in large or small businesses.
+- Pick the appropriate time to talk.
+Leaving unresolved issues outstanding for a long period can put a strain on the relationship a.
 Sooner is always better, but if either individual is volatile and unable to speak in a calm tone, it may be better to postpone the conversation.
 When people are angry and irritated, it can lead to further disagreement.
 They are less likely to bring a positive attitude to the talk or to choose their words carefully.

 - Be clear about the issues – One of the worst things in communication is assumption.
 If you are going to have an open dialogue about the problem, it is critical to identify the real issues.
 Starting here allows you to stay focused on the core issue and not get side tracked by other matters.

-- Discuss and select the best possible solutions – There is more than one way to skin a cat, so if a problem has arisen in the workplace, family, or friendship, there could be many options on how to deal with it.
+- Discuss and select the best possible solutions.
+If a problem has arisen in the workplace or family, there could be many options on how to deal with it.
 From all the potential solutions, you should come up with one that you are going to pursue.

 It’s important to be able to communicate in order to lead people or take part in conflict resolution exercises.